- Our Program

-Students apply and practice newly acquired skills and coping strategies thats will serve them well in home, school and social situations.
+At Second Nature, students apply and practice newly acquired skills and coping strategies thats will serve them well in home, school, and social situations.
 Woven into the daily schedule is a strong focus on assertive communication skills, which are used to process feelings and thoughts that arise while hiking, cooking together, setting up camp, and other activities.

-Second Nature's positive outcomes are often quoted by program personnel in various aftercare settings as they compare how well Second Nature students are prepared to transition to their next setting than students from other outdoor programs.
+Second Nature's positive outcomes are often quoted by program personnel in various aftercare settings as they describe how well Second Nature students are prepared to transition to their next setting.